md-naim-hassan-saykat/skin-lesion-classification-ensemble-ham10000/README.md

 ## Contact

-If you have any questions, encounter issues, or wish to collaborate, please feel free to contact me:
+For questions, feedback, or collaboration opportunities, please reach out to:
 [mdnaimhassansaykat@gmail.com](mailto:mdnaimhassansaykat@gmail.com)

+---

+## ---

+## Need Help?

+If you encounter issues or wish to suggest improvements, please [open an issue](https://github.com/md-naim-hassan-saykat/skin-lesion-classification-ensemble-ham10000/issues/new/choose)
+or contact the maintainer directly at [mdnaimhassansaykat@gmail.com](mailto:mdnaimhassansaykat@gmail.com).

 ---